 On March 6, 2017, Skeena provided an update on the Snip project and announced drill plans for the 2017 field season.
 Over 280,000 metres of historical surface and underground drill assays were reviewed and modelled along with the results from Skeena's 2016 drill program.
-A total of 15,000 metres of surface and underground drilling is planned, which should lead to an initial NI 43-101 Resource Estimate for release in 2018.
+9,000 metres of surface and underground drilling is planned, which should lead to an initial NI 43-101 Resource Estimate for release in 2018.